MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 [uuid(C2669A3A-03A9-45E9-97EA-03CD55E5DC03), object, pointer_default(unique)]
 interface ICoreWebView2ControllerOptions : IUnknown {
   /// `ProfileName` property is to specify a profile name, which is only allowed to contain
-  /// the following ASCII characters with the maximum length as 64 and will be treated in a
+  /// the following ASCII characters.
+It has a maximum length of 64 characters.
+It is ASCII case insensitive.
   /// case insensitive way.
   ///    alphabet characters: a-z and A-Z
   ///    digit characters: 0-9